AntonyDavidTroy/OlympusFitness/README.md

 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. The page will automatically refresh.

+## Forking
+  If you wish to contribute to this website you can Fork it without affecting the main branch by following the procedure outlined below.
+  1. Go to the GitHub website and log in.
+  2. Locate the [Repository](https://github.com/AntonyDavidTroy/OlympusFitness) used for this project.
+  3. On the right-hand side of the Repository name, you'll see the 'Fork' button.
+It's located next to the 'Star' and 'Watch' buttons.
+  4. This will create a copy in your personal repository.
+  5. Once you're finished making changes you can locate the 'New Pull Request' button just above the file listing in the original repository.

+## Cloning
+  If you wish to clone or download this repository to your local device you can follow the procedure outlined below.
+  1. Go to the GitHub website and log in.
+  2. Locate the [Repository](https://github.com/AntonyDavidTroy/OlympusFitness) used for this project.
+  3. Under the Repository name locate 'Clone or Download' button in green.
+  4. To clone the repository using HTTPS click the link under "Clone with HTTPS".
+  5. Open your Terminal and go to a directory where you want the cloned directory to be copied in.
+  6. Type `Git Clone` and paste the URL you copied from the GitHub.
+  7. To create your local clone press `Enter`

 ## Credits